Sign up to hear about upcoming events and news

 Why study speech and language therapy at Strathclyde?

-Studying speech and language therapy at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying speech and language therapy at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 Our BA course, which provides a route into this profession, is the longest established in Scotland and one of the oldest in the UK.